awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout - Default Theme

 == Changelog ==

+= 3.1.0.1, October 8, 2022 =
+* Fix: With taxes enabled, updating the address fields in the shortcode would replace the cart with the cart block.
+* Fix: The dashboard widget was not using the order currency to display amounts for recent orders.
+* Fix: No JS fallback buttons were being improperly toggled by JavaScript changes.

 = 3.1, October 6, 2022 =
 * New: Websites running WordPress 5.8 and above (and PHP 7.0 or greater) have access to ten new registered EDD blocks.